nf-core/dualrnaseq/docs/output.md

 * `index`
   * All files produced by STAR in the indexing phase.
 * subfolders named as samples.
-  * All files produced by STAR in the alignment step including `sample_Aligned.sample_toTranscriptome.out.bam`.
-See `Output in transcript coordinates` from the [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf).
+  * Files produced by STAR in the alignment step.
+The bam file generated in this mapping mode `sample_Aligned.sample_toTranscriptome.out.bam` contains alignments translated into transcript coordinates.
+See `Output in transcript coordinates` from the [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf)

 **Output directory:** `results/salmon_alignment_mode`